Rules and regulations of the Bpi public spaces

 30 – Complaints and suggestions

-31 – Sanctions
+31 – Breaches

 32 – Miscellaneous instructions

-For reasons of safety, emergency or to ensure the smooth operation of the public service, users must comply with instructions given by the staff of the Bibliothèque publique d’information or Centre National d’Art et de Culture Georges Pompidou.
+For reasons of security, emergency or to ensure the smooth running of the public service, persons present in the Bibliothèque publique d’information must comply with the instructions of the Bibliothèque publique d’information staff.

-Director of the Bibliothèque publique d’information
+Director of the Bibliothèque publique d’information, Christine CARRIER